eglaubauf/egMatLib/README.md

 # egMatLib - A Material Library for Houdini

-A Material Library for Houdini Mantra, Redshift and Arnold and Octane
+A Material Library for Houdini Karma, Mantra, Redshift and Arnold and Octane

 ![Interface](https://github.com/eglaubauf/egMatLib/blob/main/img/MatLib.png)

+### New Features

+- Added USD/Solaris Support for Karma
+- MaterialX Shader saves
+- Octane support has been revamped and new Rendertarget compatibility has been added
+- Removed HDAs to provide unrestricted licensing support
+- Added new Preference Setting to block rendering of materials on import [^1]
+- UI improvements: Detail and Cat View can now be hided from the menu

+[^1]: this is useful when importing a lot of materials, to not block the ui on import.
+Use Rerender Thumbnail option afterwards

-### Features:
+### Base Features:

 - Lightweight (Houdini-native) storing and loading of node networks
-- Save Redshift Material Builders, Principled Shaders,  Mantra Materialbuilders and Arnold Materialbuilders
+- Save Materialx, Redshift Material Builders, Principled Shaders,  Mantra Materialbuilders and Arnold Materialbuilders
-  - Inside this nodes all objects are supported
 - Favorites
 - Adding and removing of categories
 - Searchable tags (use t: as a modifier ) and material-names
 - Open database (.json)
 - Material Preview
-- open HDAs for Redshift and Mantra for custom preview-images
 - Deletion of entries from the database (deletes also from disk)
 - Edit multiple materials at the same time via the Details-Pane
 - Easy adjustable custom preview and rendersize
-- ACES 1.2 support (Redshift Native, Mantra & Arnold need $OCIO)
+- ACES 1.2 support
 - Right Click Menus for adding materials quickly from the network pane
 - Importing to current network location (pwd()/matnet)
 - Double Click or right click for importing Materials into the scene